 During 2006–2008 Mr.Trump’s company applied for a number of trademarks in Russia with the goal of real estate developments.
 These trademark applications include: Trump, Trump Tower, Trump International Hotel and Tower, and Trump Home.

-In 2008, Mr. Trump spoke at a Manhattan real estate conference, stating that he he really prefered Moscow over all cities in the world and that within 18 months he had been in Russia a half-dozen times.
+In 2008, Mr. Trump spoke at a Manhattan real estate conference, stating that he really preferred Moscow over all cities in the world and that within 18 months he had been in Russia a half-dozen times.

 Mr.Trump had received large and undisclosed payments over 10 years from Russians for hotel rooms, rounds of golf, or Trump-licensed products such as wine, ties, or mattresses, which would not have been identified as coming from Russian sources in the tax returns.

-A secret KGB memo under date of February 1, 1984 concerned the necessity of making an expanded use of the facilities of cooperating foreign intelligence services—for example, Czechoslovakian or East German intelligence networks.
+A secret KGB memo under date of February 1, 1984, concerned the necessity of making expanded use of the facilities of cooperating foreign intelligence services—for example, Czechoslovakian or East German intelligence networks.

 The most revealing section concerned kompromat.